-Emily Brieant (she/her) - Stanford in Australia
+Emily Brieant (she/her) - Stanford at The University of Queensland, Australia

 College year while abroad: Senior